mvlouie/Bimm-143-Bioinformatics/README.md

-# bimm143
+# Bioinformatics BIMM143

-my first GitHb repo
+I promise to organize my files for BIMM143 :-)